asmuth/clip/doc/installation.md

-Installing FnordMetric
+Installing metrictools
 ======================

-FnordMetric is written in C++.
+The metrictools are written in C++.
 You can either install a binary release or compile from source.
-Fnordmetric will install two main binaries into your system:
+Two main programs will be installed into your system:
-`metric-collectd` and `metric-queryd`.
+`metrictl` and `metricd`.

-You can find the complete [source code on Github](http://github.com/paulasmuth/fnordmetric)
+You can find the complete [source code on Github](http://github.com/paulasmuth/metrictools)

 ### Compile from source

 You need autotools and a modern c++ compiler.
-To compile fnordmetric from a git checkout run:
+To compile metrictools from a git checkout run:

-    $ git clone https://github.com/paulasmuth/fnordmetric.git && cd fnordmetric
+    $ git clone https://github.com/paulasmuth/metrictools.git && cd metrictools
     $ ./autogen.sh
     $ ./configure
     $ make